Office Finance UK

 What EPC rating do I need for an office mortgage?

-Most mainstream lenders prefer EPC A–C. Properties rated D or below face restricted terms from some lenders, and from 2027 commercial properties let to new tenants will require at least an EPC B under current trajectory.
-We can advise on lenders who will finance sub-investment-grade assets alongside a refurbishment plan.
+Most mainstream lenders prefer EPC A–C. Properties rated D or below face restricted terms from some lenders, and from 2027 commercial properties let to new tenants will require at least an EPC B under current regulatory trajectory.
+We can advise on lenders who will finance sub-investment-grade assets alongside a costed refurbishment plan.

 Can I buy an office building through my pension fund?

-Yes — SIPP and SSAS pension funds can purchase commercial office property, including premises occupied by the pension holder’s own business.
+Yes, SIPP and SSAS pension funds can purchase commercial office property, including premises occupied by the pension holder’s own business.
 This is a specialist structure with significant tax advantages.
 We work with lenders experienced in SIPP/SSAS office mortgage lending.

 Does Platinum Global charge a broker fee for office finance?